-If you are making the small business election, do not make the addition here, make it on the 140-SBI tax return.
+If you are making the small business election and this addition is directly related to small business income reported on Form 140-SBI, do not report the addition on Form 140, enter the addition on Form 140-SBI.

 A fiduciary uses Arizona Form 141AZ Schedule K-1 to report to you your share of the fiduciary adjustment from the trust or estate.